PointLoc: Deep Pose Regressor for LiDAR Point Cloud Localization: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is the first LiDAR point cloud-based approach for deep global pose regression in an end-to-end fashion.
+In summary, our contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is the first LiDAR sensor-based approach for deep global pose regression in an end-to-end fashion.
 Our proposed architecture with a self-attention module can further improve the accuracy of the predicted 6-DoF absolute poses. \item We conduct real-world robot experiments in an indoor environment.
-We will release the collected indoor LiDAR-image dataset dubbed vReLoc for studying the indoor relocalization task. \item Comprehensive experiments and an ablation study on these two new datasets have been done to evaluate our proposed method.
-Results demonstrate that the PointLoc model outperforms the state-of-the-art DNN-based LiDAR point cloud and visual relocalization methods by a large margin. \end{itemize}
+We collect and create a new indoor LiDAR-visual sensors dataset, dubbed vReLoc, and release it for studying the indoor relocalization task. \item Comprehensive experiments and an ablation study on these two new datasets have been done to evaluate our proposed method.
+Results demonstrate that the PointLoc model outperforms the state-of-the-art DNN-based LiDAR and visual sensor relocalization methods by a large margin. \end{itemize}

+The rest of the paper is organized as follows.
+Section~\ref{sec:related_work} introduces visual sensor relocalization, learning-based localization systems, DNN-based LiDAR odometry and deep learning on LiDAR point clouds.
+Problem formulation is given in Section~\ref{sec:problem_statement}.
+The detailed LiDAR sensor relocalization method is illustrated in Section~\ref{sec:method}.
+Section~\ref{sec:vReLoc} explains the collected indoor dataset vReLoc.
+Experiments and ablation studies are presented in Section~\ref{sec:experiments}.
+Section~\ref{sec:conclusion} concludes the work and give the future research directions.